 - Part B: Residential Training (7 days).
 This part is focused on therapy video review and live dialogue with experienced MDMA-assisted psychotherapists, and covers topics outlined in the Treatment Manual.
 Trainees are taught how to conduct sessions, provide inner-directed therapy, and adhere to treatment protocol, in a culturally-informed manner.
 It will includes diagnosis of PTSD and psychedelic issues in therapy.

-- Part C: Experiential Elective.
+- Part C: Experiential Learning (15 hours).
 Each trainee is invited to participate in FDA-approved clinical trial offering MDMA-assisted psychotherapy to professionals training to become providers in the modality (called MT-2).
-Clinicians will be enrolled in this study, and receive treatment with senior MDMA-assisted psychotherapists.
+Clinicians will be enrolled in this study, and receive treatment with MDMA-assisted psychotherapists.
 MT-2 resembles a brief version of the MDMA-assisted psychotherapy protocol outlined for the treatment of PTSD, as it includes a screening process, one 90-minute Preparatory Session, one 8-hour MDMA Session, one 90-minute Integration Session, and a follow-up period.

 - Part D: Role Play (1 day / 6 hours).
 Therapy pairs will gather to conduct role play didactic training.
 Role play scenarios will be provided, each trainee gets a chance to play the role of provider, participant, and observer.
 The role plays will be video recorded so that recordings may be reviewed by a supervisor, or they may be watched live by a supervisor.